rootstrap/blog/content/HTTPS is not enough - Pablo Blanco.md

 If our site uses HSTS, the browser would connect over HTTPS automatically, without needing a redirect, so apart from gaining in security, we also gain in performance because we don’t need to make server redirections.
-HSTS headers like any other data that handles time records are vulnerable for NTM attacks (tempering attack that modified machine time to trick browser).
+HSTS headers like any other data that handles time records are vulnerable to NTM attacks (tempering attack that modified machine time to trick browser).
 HSTS and CSP headers provide to the user a good level of security enforcing some vulnerabilities present at HTTPS.